gribunin/SpeexPreprocessor/README.md

 **SpeexPreprocessor** is a wrapper for the speex codec built-in preprocessor.
 The original documentation is available here: https://www.speex.org/docs/api/speex-api-reference/group__SpeexPreprocessState.html

-All speex preprocessor code is compiled into the wrapper and the library doesn't have any additional dependencies.
+The entire speex preprocessor code is compiled into the wrapper and the library doesn't have any additional dependencies.

 This library allows to perform the following operations with audio in .Net program:
 - AGC;